Jiayue-Zhou/Patients-Medical-Records-System/README.md

 the blockchain.
 Also, as doctors, they are able to upload and store data to the blockchain while patients can only enter a datapoint and get a predicted result.
 (The datapoint entered by the patient will not be stored on the blockchain)

+Weiting Li and Drew Klaubert contribute to the model.py.

+Jiayue Zhou does all designing and coding work for this project.